 What is the best time to visit Coney Island?

 Head there in the morning, or early evening, to avoid the blistering sun.
 Though the park is mostly shaded by huge trees, areas outside the park and at Punggol Settlement are not.
-But do note the bike hire isn’t open until 10am (something we didn’t realise when we rocked up at 8am!).
+But do note the bike hire isn’t open until 10am during the weekdays (something we didn’t realise when we rocked up at 8am!).

 What should I bring to Coney Island?